sheerun/vim-polyglot/README.md

 - [yaml](https://github.com/stephpy/vim-yaml) (syntax, ftplugin)
 - [yard](https://github.com/sheerun/vim-yardoc) (syntax)

-## Disabling a language pack
+## Updating

+You can either wait for new patch release with updates or run the `./build` script by yourself.

+## Troubleshooting

+Please make sure you have `syntax on` in your `.vimrc`, otherwise syntax files are not loaded at all.

-Individual language packs can be disabled by setting `g:polyglot_disabled`.
+Individual language packs can be disabled by setting `g:polyglot_disabled` as follows:

 ```viml
 " ~/.vimrc